input-output-hk/marlowe-starter-kit/ReadMe.md

 Start learning how to build on Marlowe with minimal configuration.
 This repository contains a series of [Jupyter notebooks](https://jupyterlab.readthedocs.io/en/stable/) that will run through a progression of lessons in the browser.

-You can ask questions about Marlowe in [the #ask-marlowe channel on the IOG Discord](https://discord.com/channels/826816523368005654/936295815926927390) or post problems with this lesson to [the issues list for the Marlowe Starter Kit github repository](https://github.com/input-output-hk/marlowe-starter-kit/issues).
+You can ask questions about Marlowe in [the #ask-marlowe channel on the IOG Discord](https://discord.com/channels/826816523368005654/936295815926927390) or post problems with any lesson or notebook to [the issues list for the Marlowe Starter Kit github repository](https://github.com/input-output-hk/marlowe-starter-kit/issues).

 ## Quick Overview

-If you've worked with Docker and containers before, follow the [Docker](docs/docker.md) instructions.
+If you've worked with Docker and containers before and want to run Marlowe services locally, follow the [Docker](docs/docker.md) instructions.
 Nix users can also use [Docker in their environment](./docs/docker.md#runtime-deploy-with-docker--jupyter-notebook-with-nix).

 Otherwise, [demeter.run](docs/demeter-run.md) provides a free, limited-use hosted environment to run this starter kit entirely in the browser.
+This is *highly* recommended for newer users.

 Each lesson contains a notebook with helper scripts to verify a working installation of required dependencies.
 The lessons gradually introduces new concenpts about using Marlowe using smart contracts.